namdao2000/sso/README.md

 ## Deploying to production
 1. Make sure you have `wrangler` and `nvm` installed.
 2. Run `nvm install` to install the correct Nodejs version.
-3. Go to the Workers dashboard, create a new project called `oauth`.
+3. Go to the Workers dashboard, create a new project called `sso`.
 4. Run `wrangler secret put PUBLIC_KEY` and type in your public key.
 5. Run `wrangler secret put PRIVATE_KEY` and type in your private key.
 6. Run `wrangler publish`.